Rutgers logo

 Turn It In

 Students agree that by taking this course all required papers may be subject to submission for textual similarity review to Turnitin.com (directly or via learning management system, i.e. Canvas, etc.) for the detection of plagiarism.
-All submitted papers will be included as source documents in the Turnitin.com reference database solely for the purpose of detecting plagiarism of such papers.
+All submitted papers will be included as source documents in the Turnitin.com reference database solely for the purpose of detecting plagiarism.
 Use of the Turnitin.com service is subject to the Usage Policy posted on the Turnitin.com site.

 Students who do not agree should contact the course instructor immediately.